-Samuel Kidd, baritone, is a second-year master student studying vocal performance at the College Conservatory of Music at the University of Cincinnati, under the instruction of Bill McGraw.
+Samuel Kidd, baritone, is a first year MMA student studying opera performance at Yale University under the tutelage of Gerald Martin Moore.
+He received his master of music degree from the College Conservatory of Music at the University of Cincinnati, under the instruction of Bill McGraw.
 He also graduated from the University of Michigan, where he studied with Freda Herseth.

 At CCM, Samuel performed the roles of Krušina in the mainstage production of The Bartered Bride, in addition to the title role in the workshop production of Falstaff.
 He was involved in several operas at the University of Michigan as Friar Laurence in Gounod’s Roméo et Juliette, Dr. Talbot in Balcom’s Dinner at Eight, and Theseus in Britten’s A Midsummer Night’s Dream.